lightningbug-io/lightningbug-maven-plugin/README.md

-A Maven Plugin for Collecting Metrics for Java Projects
+A Maven Plugin for Collecting Metrics for Establish a Software Quality Chain of Trust for Java projects

 [Lightning Bug](http://www.lightningbug.io) is a tool that aims to collect information about software to establish a chain of trust.